 As of now, SharePlay is exclusive to Apple devices.
 Sharing screen, music, or streaming content with Android or Windows devices over FaceTime is not possible.

-However, you can now FaceTime call your friends on Android or Windows devices using the FaceTime link with the new update.
+However, you can now FaceTime call your friends on Android or Windows devices using the FaceTime link; hopefully, a future update might bring the feature to our iPhones, iPads, and Macs.